vitekzkytek/PythonDataIES/README.md

 ## Credits
-Passing the course will be rewarded with 6 ECTS credits
+Passing the course will be rewarded with 6(?)
+ECTS credits.

 # Course requirements
 The requirement for passing the course is submission of the homework and the final project.